 - Whether there is a family history of substance abuse

-- How much cocaine you used per dose
+- How much cocaine you use per dose

 - How often you use the drug

 - Other issues related to your drug history

-Once your initial assessment is completed, you may be diagnosed as having a co-occurring condition.
-A co-occurring condition is simply the presence of another condition along with your substance abuse, such as depression, anxiety, PTSD or other mental illness.
-By identifying this second problem, both can be addressed at once with dual diagnosis treatment.
+Once your initial assessment is complete, you may be diagnosed with a co-occurring condition, such as depression, anxiety, PTSD, or other mental illness.
+By identifying this second problem, your treatment team can address both at once with dual diagnosis treatment.

-You will likely start to feel the effects of withdrawal from about two to 24 hours after your last hit.
-Most people are settled into the detox facility by this time.
-You will be medically monitored as detox begins and throughout your stay.
+You will likely start to feel the effects of withdrawal within two to 24 hours after your last hit.
+Most people are settled into the detox facility by this time and will be monitored throughout the detox process.

-As previously mentioned, there are both physical and psychological effects of withdrawal.
-These side effects include:
+As previously mentioned, there are both physical and psychological effects of withdrawal, including:

 - Drug cravings